samtietjen/mapped-system/README.md

 </div>

 ## Introduction
-Mapped System is meant to feel like a stylesheet-driven [Styled System](https://styled-system.com/).
-Quickly create dynamic style props that render React elements with consistent class names.
-It's great for building styling APIs within teams and environments that rely on external stylesheets.
-For deeper control be sure to check out [Mapped Components](packages/mapped-components).
+Mapped System is a library for building styling APIs in environments that rely on external stylesheets.
+It's great for creating component libraries that need to accomodate third-party styles or an existing CSS code base.
+Further, it could prove useful to design teams that are most comfortable writing CSS in a particular way.

+### Features
+- Renders consistent class names from props without logic.
+- Uses stylesheets for quick, easy theming.
+- Includes responsive `md` and `lg` breakpoints.
+- Supports [custom rules](packages/mapped-components) for matching existing code bases.
+- Inject CSS with [Emotion](https://emotion.sh) via props.
+- Weighs in at a tiny `~3kb`.

 ## Installation